caocmai/Recorder-Plus/README.md

 # Recorder Plus
-An iOS app to record audio and organizes them in their respective groups
+An iOS app to record audio and organizes them in their respective groups.

 ## Description
-This is an audio recorder app where users can quickly record audio and assign it more information like its name, description as well as group them into their own topic
+This is an audio recorder app where users can quickly record audio and assign it more information like its name, description as well as group them into their own topic.

 ### Features
 * Record/Playback Audio with cropping ability